 The start and finish of the Unlimited Power 4-Minute Free Program may be in normal or inverted flight on a horizontal, ascending or descending path, which must not deviate from the horizontal by more than 45 degrees.
+Failure to follow these start/finish criteria will result in a penalty ("Improper Wing Dips") of 150 points.
 Competitors may begin or finish their program at any height between 328 and 3,280 feet above ground level.